rimorin/ministry-mapper-doc/docs/privacy-policy.md

 ## Information Collection and Use

-In order to use our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your name and email address.
+In order to use our Service, we may require you to provide us with your name and email address.
 The information that we request will be retained by us and used as described in this privacy policy.
 The app does use third party services that may collect information used to identify you.

 ## Cookies